sunnysidedenver/regis_msds_practicum2/README.md

 - Extreme fire acitivity (4) = 12+

 Rerunning the model returned an accuracy > than 90% but looking at features of importance failed to outmatch random number generation.
-In other words, the model was really good at guessing (since there were only 4 choices) but overall had very low skill.
+In other words, the model was really good at guessing (since there were only 4 choices now) but overall still had very low skill.

 ![alt_text](https://github.com/sunnysidedenver/regis_msds_practicum2/blob/main/foi_mod2.PNG)

-Additional inspection of the data showed weak relationships between the training set and the number of fires (predictand).
+Additional inspection of the data revealed why.
+There were weak relationships between the training variables and the number of fires (predictand).
 Also, there was a large amount of multicolinearity among the variables, meaning the variables had some relation to each other, as well as the predictand.
-The model cannot distinguish then the proper weights each variable has on the predictand as a result.
+As a result, the model cannot distinguish the proper weights each variable has on the predictand.

 ## CONCLUSION

+The project shows unique approaches to building, analayzing and exporting custom data sets from raw geospatial data in ArcGIS.

-The model demonstrates a capacity to try and predict forest fires given a breadth of meteorological, geological and biological data.
+The model demonstrates a capacity to try and predict forest fires given a variety of meteorological, geological and biological that has some influence on forest fires.
 However, the model fails to return a result that could benefit fire predictions.
 The model needs more data to inform itself that has a stronger relationship to the number of fires.
 I was suprised variables like drought, temperature and precipitation did not seem to have a stronger relationship to the frequency of fires.
 Binning the number of fires into four categories to be predicted instead of the number (integer) of fires improved the model results.

-While the model may not be ready for priem time, the data exploration has given useful insight into fire behavior in CO US forests over the last 5 years.
-The largest fires in Colorado history have been within the last 5 years.
+While the model may not be ready for prime time, the data exploration alone has given useful insight into fire behavior in CO US forests over the last 5 years.
+Of note, the largest fires in Colorado history have been within the last 5 years.

 ![alt text](https://github.com/sunnysidedenver/regis_msds_practicum2/blob/main/largest_fires.png)

 ## FUTURE EFFORTS

 A larger data set is needed with at least 30 years of data.
 I believe binning the number of fires will continue to improve the model accuracy, since you are giving the model some leeway with a range of fires within that bin.
 In addition, more (and better) predictor variables are needed.
+In addition, decision makers aren't that interested in the precise number of fires, but rather, if there is going to be a little or a lot of fire activity in the upcoming season.
+It is highly unlikely a model like this would ever precicsely capture the number of fires anyway.
+There's just too much variability in the range of integers.

 If this model then can outperform a random guess, with a high degree of accuracy, seperate predictions could be run for each forest.